NaseemaO/Air-Quality-Predictions-in-Beijing/README.md

 ## Data Selection / Background
 [Dataset Selected](https://archive.ics.uci.edu/dataset/501/beijing+multi+site+air+quality+data) from UCI (University of California, Irvine) Machine Learning Repository that allows sharing given appropriate credit.

 This data set includes hourly air pollutants data from 12 nationally-controlled air-quality monitoring sites from the Beijing Municipal Environmental Monitoring Center which are matched with the nearest weather station from the China Meteorological Administration.

-The time period: March 1st, 2013 to February 28th, 2017.
+The data covers the time period of: March 1st, 2013 to February 28th, 2017.

 ## Extraction, Transformation, and Loading (ETL)
 ### Extraction
 12 files downloaded, one for each station downloaded in .csv format.
 [Raw_12_data_files.7z placed in the project Resources folder](https://github.com/NaseemaO/Air_Quality_Predictions_in_Beijing.git\tree\main\Resources).

-Data / Variables in data files:
+Each file contains approximately 35,000 rows and the following column headings:
 No: row number
 year: year of data in this row
 month: month of data in this row